 Additionally, midwives might enjoy these “activities” and experiences that regular humans may find disturbing.
 To be fair, we may not really enjoy them per se, but we appreciate them and are not at all offended when they happen;

-- Sitting in a dark room, behind a naked sweaty woman who is on all fours and realizing that she is pooping on your hand.
+- Sitting in a dark room, behind a naked sweaty birthing person who is on all fours and realizing that they are pooping on your hand.

 - Being drenched, and I mean drenched, in amniotic fluid as you kneel on the floor in front of a woman on a stool.

 - Using a fish net to fish many things other than fish out of a pool.

 - Driving home after a long night at work, looking in the rear view mirror and realizing that you have meconium on your face…..